bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Sebastian Falbesoner: 00:39:38

 The code is basically fine I didn't see any huge problems or blockers.
-I was basically already giving an egg and there was only some nits left, which are also fine if they're not addressed.
+I was basically already giving an edge and there was only some nits left, which are also fine if they're not addressed.
 So, but of course it would be definitely good to have more eyes on it.

 Mike Schmidt: 00:39:51